gene-2012/open-blog-service/README.md

 This is a simple open-source blog system based by Django.

-He has several key features as follows:
+It has several key features as follows:

 - Simple blog display.

 - User-defined homepage.

-- Powerful backend powered by Django.
+- Powerful backend(powered by Django).

 ### URL Tree